apache/aurora/docs/operations/monitoring.md

 If this value is increasing at a high rate, it is a sign of trouble.

-There are many sources of `LOST` tasks in Mesos: the scheduler, master, slave, and executor can all trigger this.
+There are many sources of `LOST` tasks in Mesos: the scheduler, master, agent, and executor can all trigger this.
 The first step is to look in the scheduler logs for `LOST` to identify where the state changes are originating.